 So, did he change his mind because deep down, he is a good guy?
 Nope.
 He changed his mind because he believed that, in the long term, he would get more money out of Naofumi than from those that wanted to buy the Shield Hero as a slave.

-…but also not an evil person
+…but the Slave Trader is also not an evil person

 There are also some things that speak in the Slave Merchant’s favor.
 He doesn’t engage in needless mistreatment and properly feeds his slaves, though that too could be seen as simply “taking care of the merchandise”.
 More importantly, he seems to have some code of honor as he doesn’t seem to give out misinformation or conceal things.
 At the very least, he doesn’t try to make himself look better than he is.